rpgarner/u2_lesson_intro_to_state/README.md

 - We're setting both of these items equal to `useState` which is a function, _all hooks are functions..._ And initializing it with an empty array.

-By setting `useState` in this manner, we are essentially stating:
+By setting `useState` in this manner, we are stating:

 ```js
 this.state = {